 Choanoflagellates are the closest unicellular relatives of the animals (Metazoa).

 They seem like very simple organisms.
-They have a flagellum, a collar like sponge choanocytes which they use to capture bacteria, and some species have other external structures like basket-looking loricas and thecas.
+They have a flagellum and a collar, similarly to sponge choanocytes.
+They use these structures to capture bacteria.
+Some species have other external structures, such as basket-looking loricas and thecas.

 Read more about choanoflagellates here and here.

-Many groups of organisms are known to have this remarkable ability to stay viable for long time, some bacteria are found in permafrost samples that are several million years old.
-Some of them stay metabolically active, some form resting stages.
+Many groups of organisms are known to have this remarkable ability to stay viable for a long time.
+Some bacteria are found in permafrost samples that are as old as several million years.
+Some of them even stay metabolically active according to studies of some researchers.
+But most form resting stages.

-Surviving desiccation and freezing is totally normal for microorganisms, in a lot of environments they have to tolerate all these inimical conditions periodically.
+Surviving desiccation and freezing is totally normal for microorganisms.
+In a lot of environments they have to tolerate all these hostile conditions periodically.
+They can just ran away and settle in another body of water or dig themselves deeper into the ground to stay warmer.

-However thousands years under extreme conditions with the temperature of -13 degrees Celsius, lack of free water, light, oxygen and food resemble being in space, like on a planet without an atmosphere.
+However, thousands of years under extreme conditions with the temperature of -13 degrees Celsius, lack of free water, light, oxygen and food resembles being in space.

 Do they have metabolic activity or not?
 How do they "see" if the environment is suitable for life and what triggers their excystment?
 Can they actually survive in space?
 Those are just few questions that arise when you deal with ancient fauna.